-There are only three postsecondary institutions within 50 miles of Des Moines, IA, that provide dental assisting programs.
-One of these institutions is a for-profit school.
+There are only two postsecondary institutions within 50 miles of Des Moines, IA, that provide dental assisting programs.
 Based on distinction, student-to-faculty ratio and number of diplomas awarded in this field of study, the following college is considered a top school in the Des Moines area for dental assisting studies:

 - Winner: Des Moines Area Community College is the largest public or private school in or around Des Moines that provides programs in dental assisting.
 Students can earn a diploma in this subject.
 The college awards the highest number of diplomas in dental assisting in the area.

 |Distinction||Largest community college in Iowa in terms of student enrollment|

 |Undergraduate Tuition & Fees (2019-2020)*||$4,800 (in state); $9,600 (out-of-state)|

 |Dental Assisting Programs Offered||Certificate|

 |Undergraduate Graduation Rate (in 150% of normal degree time) for 2016 Entering Class*||31%|

 |Noteworthy||Dental assisting program accredited by the Commission on Dental Accreditation|